-- I. College Writing
+- A. Written Communication

 - ➤ ENGL 101 College English (4)

-- II.
-Oral Communication
+- B. Oral Communication

-- ➤ COMM 105 Intro to Communication (3)
+- ➤ COMM 105 Communication and Public Speaking (4)

-III.
-Algebra
+- C. Algebra

-➤ A full year of either Algebra II or Integrated Math III with semester grades of C- or better at an accredited secondary institution or
+- ➤ A full year of either Algebra II or Integrated Math III with semester grades of C- or better at an accredited secondary institution

+or

-Successful completion of an approved waiver exam
+Successful completion of an approved waiver exam or